darko3/batch-renamer/README.md

 A script written in Python 2.7 to batch rename files in a folder with the specified name ending with incrementing numbers.

+*The code will be rewritten in February 2017*

 ## Releases
 * Batch File Renamer v1.0.1
 * Batch File Renamer v1.0.2a